 The implication is that one has to act responsibly, in accord with the goals of the community, or one loses the opportunity to participate in one aspect of that community.
 Nothing awful happens.
 If the child physically tries to rejoin too soon, then the community acts in unison to prevent that from happening.
 Essentially denying activities is a community action, which adults lead and everyone can be involved.
 We protect the opportunities we enjoy and care about.

 Examples.
 Being able to eat lunch with others is a privilege of being a responsible member of a community.
 Being able to participate in a meeting time or music time is, also.
 Nobody has to be angry, disappointed, or emotional when enforcing this consequence of removal.
 By choosing to be disruptive the actor made a choice; the consequences of that choice affect others, not only the adults but also everyone else.

 When that denial lasts for a very short time; a return to normal starts almost immediately.

 When things are not naturally related—called a “contingency“—problems can arise.
 “If you run into people on the tricycle, you can’t sit at the table for lunch.”
 That’s not “natural.”
 A contingency artificially connects unrelated items: if you do that here, you lose this thing over there.

-Let us say a desirable activity is comArtiing up, such as a visit from a pet dog, pruning people are coming to care for the tree in the play yard, or we have a sunny day for a trip to the park.
+Let us say a desirable activity is coming up, such as a visit from an owner and her dog, pruning people are coming to care for the tree in the play yard, or we have a sunny day for a neighborhood walk or a trip to a park.

 Scenario One “I have a surprise!
 This afternoon we are going to the park.”
 At lunch a child quarrels with another child and soup spills on the floor.
 “Because you two were fighting, we can’t go to the park.”